department-of-veterans-affairs/react-jsonschema-form/README.md

  - `registry`: A [registry](#the-registry-object) object (read next).
  - `formContext`: A [formContext](#the-formcontext-object) object (read next next).

+Additionally, a custom field can accept `getFormData` prop if you pass it to the `Form`.
+Useful if you need more than just the current field data.

 #### The `registry` object

 The `registry` is an object containing the registered custom fields and widgets as well as root schema definitions.